You don’t have to be miserable on a hot summer day (imagine that!). In this roundup, get 17 ways to stay cooler indoors

 We’re on a mission to help your home feel better year round and waste less energy.

-And we believe in the power of these 3 home upgrades so much that we’ll cover the upfront costs—and you pay us for the work done based on your energy savings rate.
+And we believe in the power of these 3 home upgrades so much that we guarantee the work—and you pay for the work done with a flexible payment option that works best for you and your budget.

 Want to learn more?
 See if your house qualifies.